Alaska Elopement Planning Guide: Where to Stay, What to Do & More! *Updated for 2023*

 Craving a exclusive & remote destination wedding experience with a group of your closest friends and family, check out Ultimata Thule Lodge

-Hatcher Pass is an area in the Talkeetna mountain range, and only an hour and 20 minutes drive from Anchorage.
+Hatcher Pass is an area in the Talkeetna mountain range.
+Being only an hour and 20 minutes drive from Anchorage it makes it one of the more accessible locations for your Alaska elopement.
+Those famous photos of the red cabins sitting amongst tall mountains?
+Those are on Hatcher Pass at the lodge there and you can rent them for your own elopement: Hatcher Pass Lodge.
 This is a great summer destination for hiking and biking as well as simply enjoying the scenery.
 The valley floor starts at approximately 1,000 feet above sea level and Hatcher Pass takes you up to more than 6,000 above sea level.
 This makes for gorgeous mountain views that stretch on for miles.

 Hatcher Pass is also a fantastic location for an adventurous winter elopement.
 With one of the earliest snowfalls in the state, this is a great place to ski or snowboard, snowmobile, or snowshoe.
 Groomed trails are maintained throughout the winter, but backcountry options abound.
 Even multi-day treks to secluded mountain huts are available for those experienced and brave enough.

 Originally called Glacier City and founded as a supply camp for miners, today Girdwood serves as a basecamp for snowsport enthusiasts, hikers, rafters, and other adventurers.
-Only an hours drive from Anchorage and situated right by Alyeska Resort, Girdwood has plenty to see year-round.
+Only an hours drive from Anchorage and situated right by Alyeska Resort it’s a fabulous easily accessible option for your Alaska elopement.
+For couples who don’t want to hike the option to take Alyeska’s Tramway opens up a world of possibilities for a gorgeous elopement ceremony.
+Girdwood has plenty to see year-round.
 Girdwood has many accessible glaciers, leaving it one of the best bets to observe these colossal features.
 Activities such as paragliding, climbing, rafting, sled dog trips and of course hiking are available during the summer for those who are adventurous enough.
 Or take the tram to the top of Mount Alyeska for an easy way to the stunning backdrop of the Turnagain Arm and several glaciers.

 The Kenai Peninsula is a mountainous area that extends 150 miles into the sea, surrounded by Cook Inlet and the Prince William Sound, much of which is enclosed in Kenai Fjords National Park.
-The Kenai Peninsula is located just south of Anchorage, making it an easily accessible location for your elopement.
+There are 3 locations on the Kenai Peninsula that I think are some of the best places in Alaska to elope; Seward, Coopers Landing and Homer.
+The Kenai Peninsula is located just south of Anchorage, making it an easily accessible location for your alaska elopement.
 The northern coast is a marshy area with mountains and glaciers in the south-east and some larger lakes towards the center.
 Kayaking and boating here are popular, as you can approach many glaciers through many fjords.
 This can make for an incredible elopement experience!
 Who else can say they got married on a glacier?

-Things to Do for an Adventurous Elopement in Alaska
+Things to Do for Your Adventurous Elopement in Alaska

 Your wedding day is one you should never forget, so why not do it Alaskan style?
 Opportunities here are like nowhere on earth, so why not take advantage of it?
 Helicopter or bush planes can take you places otherwise inaccessible.
 You could kayak, packraft, go ice climbing, hike glaciers, or combine a few of these for the ultimate experience and make for some jaw-dropping photos.
 If you would like something more low-key, the Alaskan Scenic Railway